Commonwealth Policy on Indigenous Affairs

 Indigenous Education Action Plan

-At their meeting in July 2009, COAG agreed that local and regional
+At their meeting in July 2009, COAG agreed to the development of an Indigenous

 literacy and numeracy;